Professor of Political Theory and Geography

 Advice and feedback hours: by appointment - please note Stuart is on research leave in the 2015/16 academic year.

 In April 2016 Stuart's book Foucault's Last Decade was published by Polity Press.
 There is a brief news story on this here, an essay on the book and its research at Berfrois, and a discussion of the book on New Books in Critical Theory.

 A second book on the 1969-75 period of Foucault's work, also for Polity, entitled Foucault: The Birth of Power, will be published in January 2017.

-Two books by Henri Lefebvre will be published in English translation in 2016.
-Metaphilosophy will be published by Verso.
+Two books by Henri Lefebvre are being published in English translation in 2016.
+Metaphilosophy was recently published by Verso.
 Stuart edited the translation by David Fernbach, provided the notes, and wrote an introduction.
 Marxist Thought and the City will be published at the end of the year by University of Minnesota Press.
 Stuart wrote a preface, and the book was translated by Robert Bonnano.